 Once a tomato has been chopped or sliced, you should keep it in the refrigerator.
 This tomato salad will keep for 2-3 days, though it is definitely best the day it is made.
 The basil will brown, and the tomatoes will continue to release some of their liquid, the longer kept in the refrigerator.

-If you like this tomato salad recipe, you might also enjoy some of my other France-inspired recipes, like French Yogurt Cake with Almonds, Caprese Crêpes, or Nutella Crêpes.
-If you’re looking for another great side dish recipe, try my Black Bean and Corn Salad, or my Spinach Beet Salad with Goat Cheese.
+If you like this tomato salad recipe, you might also enjoy some of my other France-inspired recipes, like French Yogurt Cake with Almonds, Caprese Crêpes, Nutella Crêpes, or White Asparagus Mimosa.
+If you're looking for another great side dish recipe, try my Black Bean and Corn Salad, or my Spinach Beet Salad with Goat Cheese.

 - 4 ripe tomatoes (about 1.5 lbs)